daharper/TicTacToe/README.md

 Who goes first is randomly determined - if it is the computer, the move will be instant.

-The architecture, logic and game play were my effort, whilst the entire UI was created by KAI, including the animation effects.
+The architecture, logic and gameplay were my effort, whilst the entire UI was created by KAI, including the animation effects.

 This is a screenshot from an Android Oukitel C32 phone: